This is part of a series of essays about the First World War casualties commemorated by the Commonwealth War Graves Commission in New York.

 The war memorial at Chester Cathedral

-When the war memorial was unveiled at Chester Cathedral on 24 May 1922, two mothers played a central role in the ceremony—Mrs Lydia Sheriff Roberts had lost three sons in the war and Mrs Mary Beatty had lost four.[1]
+When the war memorial was unveiled at Chester Cathedral on 24 May 1922, two mothers played a central role in the ceremony—Mrs Lydia Sheriff Roberts who had lost three sons in the war and Mrs Mary Beatty who had lost four.[1]

 This is part of a series of essays about the First World War casualties commemorated by the Commonwealth War Graves Commission in Maryland.